 Pure Cloud Solutions does not and will not sell, rent or trade your personal information.
 We only forward your personal data to third parties; (i) in cases specified in these conditions, (ii) in accordance with the agreement concluded with you or your employer, and (iii) in the cases specified below:

-• to third parties that supply products or services to you on our behalf within the context of your use of agreement with Pure Cloud Solutions, e.g. hardware suppliers, software suppliers, line • installers, internet providers, mobile phone partners, cabling sub-contractors, our bank etc;
+• Third parties that supply products or services to you on our behalf within the context of your use of agreement with Pure Cloud Solutions, e.g. hardware suppliers, software suppliers, line installers, internet providers, mobile phone partners, cabling sub-contractors, our bank etc;

-• to third parties that perform credit worthiness checks or record payment behaviour on our behalf (with your specific permission on each occasion);
+• To perform credit worthiness checks or record payment behaviour on our behalf (with your specific permission on each occasion);

-• to public authorities, courts, police authorities and judicial services that request the data from us or when we are required to do so by law;
+• Public authorities, courts, police authorities and judicial services that request the data from us or when we are required to do so by law;

-• to your employer – as the contract holder of your services;
+• Your employer – as the contract holder of your services;

-• to any third party to which we assign our rights and obligations.
+• Any third party to which we assign our rights and obligations.